 |

-Text Designs and Lettering
+Text and Lettering Design

-CAD designs often include text, hallmarks, logos and stamps and are usually recessed into a section of the design.
-While these designs look great and can be useful (particularly for showing a makers mark or caratage) stylised fonts and impressions are not always conducive to successful investment and casting.
+section of the design.
+While these designs look great and can be useful (particularly for showing a

-If the design includes these aspects, consider using square angles or simple fonts such as Sans Serif.
+or simple fonts such as Sans Serif.
 Avoid curved designs that taper to a fine point.

-Recessed text: designs must have a minimum width and spacing between letters of at least of 0.30 mm.
-Recessed designs should be recessed to a maximum of 0.30 mm deep and no deeper than the width of the opening.
+Recessed designs should be recessed to a maximum of 0.30 mm deep and no deeper than the width of

-If possible, draft or taper by 5-10 degrees so that the bottom of the impression is narrower than the opening
+If possible, draft or taper by 5-10 degrees so that the bottom of the impression is

-Avoid sharp corners ensuring that edges and corners are rounded to at least 0.125 mm
+narrower than the opening and avoid sharp corners ensuring that edges and corners are

 |